DGymBook/be-starter-project/ASSIGNMENT.md

 Implement a **Payment Methods** feature and **Payment Tracking** for the Open DGymBook API.

 ### Requirements
-1. Gyms should be able to configure multiple payment methods (e.g., Cash, Credit Card, Debit Card, Bank Transfer, PayPal, etc.)
+1. Gyms can configure multiple payment methods (e.g., Cash, Credit Card, Debit Card, Bank Transfer, PayPal).
+Each method should be scoped to the gym and editable.
-2. Track payments/transactions made by members for their memberships
+2. For every membership created, create a new payment/transaction record capturing all the required data.
-3. When creating a membership, the selected payment method should be reflected in the respective payments/transaction record
+3. Each payment record must reference the selected payment method  so the chosen method is persisted with the transaction.
 4. Maintain proper database relationships
 5. Follow existing codebase patterns